 Pressure ulcers usually occur in people with conditions, such as paralysis, that inhibit movement of body parts commonly subjected to pressure—including heels, shoulder blades, and the sacrum.
 Pressure ulcers are caused by ischemia that occurs when pressure on the tissue is greater than the pressure in capillaries, restricting blood flow into the area.
 Muscle tissue, which needs more oxygen and nutrients than skin does, shows the worst effects from prolonged pressure.
 As in other chronic ulcers, reperfusion injury damages tissue.

 ActiGraft® is the first wound care product that enables health care providers to produce—in real time—in vitro blood clots from a patient’s whole blood.
-This innovative solution brings the patient’s blood to the site of the chronic wound to initiate and promote the healing process.
+This innovative solution brings the patient’s blood to the site of the chronic wound to initiate and support the body's natural healing process.